University of Nebraska-Lincoln

-Policy on University Sponsored Travel by Students, Faculty, Staff, or Members of the General Public to Countries Under a U.S. Department of State Travel Warning or Centers for Disease Control and Prevention Travel Health Notice
+Policy on University Sponsored Travel by Students, Faculty, Staff, or Members of the General Public to Countries/Areas Under a U.S. Department of State Level 3 or Level 4 Travel Advisory or Centers for Disease Control and Prevention Travel Health Notice

 In seeking to balance the benefits of international travel on educational, research, and outreach activities with the potential risks such travel might pose to students, faculty, staff, and members of the general public, the University relies on the guidance provided to travelers by the U.S. Department of State and the Centers for Disease Control and Prevention.